 Those with severe disabilities, such as loss of limbs or complete paralysis, might qualify for Permanent Total Disability (PTD) benefits.
 These provide two-thirds of pre-injury wages up to the TTD maximum.

 When you are injured at work, you are entitled to recover the full range of benefits that you are qualified to receive.
 Unfortunately, insurers are often reluctant to provide a maximum settlement, leading to disputes and low settlement offers.
-In these situations, a Minneapolis workers’ compensation lawyer can fight for the benefits that you deserve in Minnesota.
+In these situations, you might need legal help for a workers’ compensation claim in Minneapolis.
+Our Minneapolis workers’ compensation lawyer can fight for the benefits that you deserve in Minnesota.

 An attorney can help you calculate your potential benefits, represent your interests in disputes, and ensure that your claim includes robust evidence to support your right to compensation.
 If you are dealing with a workplace injury, do not hesitate to seek legal advice to safeguard your rights and support your financial recovery.